Month by Month

 August

-Hot and busy with holiday crowds
+Hot summer with festival crowds

 September